 - Pandemic and COVID-19 studies (C-19)

-We receive funding from the National Institute for Health Research, European Commission, research councils (Medical Research Council), major research charities (Health Foundation, British Heart Foundation, Wellcome Trust, Heritage England), and regional bodies (East Midlands Collaboration for Leadership in Applied Health Research and Care and East Midlands Academic Health Science Network).
+We have recently received or are receiving funding from UK Research and Innovation through the National Institute for Health Research and research councils (Medical Research Council, Economic and Social Research Council), and also through the European Commission, major research charities (Health Foundation, British Heart Foundation, Wellcome Trust, Heritage England), and regional bodies (East Midlands NIHR Applied Research Collaboration and East Midlands Academic Health Science Network).